|Fastest Growing Market:||Asia Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The semiconductor foundry sector witnessed strong revenue growth during the year 2020.
-Despite the effects of the COVID-19 pandemic, major vendors operating in this space observed significant revenue growth during the year, which is expected to further increase in 2021, owing to the growing demand for 5G smartphones and high-performance computing (HPC) products such as PCs, tablets, game consoles, servers, and 5G base station.
+- The semiconductor foundry sector has witnessed strong revenue growth during recent years, owing to the growing demand for smartphones and high-performance computing (HPC) products, such as PCs, tablets, game consoles, servers, and 5G base stations.

-- The global demand for connected cars is increasing at a fast pace, and a prominent share of all the new passenger vehicles produced in recent times comprise connected solutions.
-According to various sources and industry data, over 88% of all new vehicles sold in the United States in 2020 were connected.
-The demand for vehicles with in-vehicle cellular capabilities is rising at a rapid pace, thereby driving the demand for semiconductor components in the industry.
+- The global demand for connected cars is increasing at a fast pace, and a prominent share of all the new passenger vehicles produced in recent times comprises connected solutions.
+Additionally, the demand for vehicles with in-vehicle cellular capabilities is rising at a rapid pace, thereby driving the demand for semiconductor components in the industry.

 - Foundries are increasingly focusing on adopting automation, ML, and analytics.
 The benefits offered by these technologies, such as optimizing the production process and increasing the yield without compromising the quality, are driving their demand.
-With the high production capacities and reducing costs, vendors are expected to take up higher production contracts, resulting in significantly higher supplies, covering the shortage gaps present in various industries.
+With the high production capacities and reduced costs, vendors are expected to take up higher production contracts, resulting in significantly higher supplies and covering the shortage gaps present in various industries.

-- The cost of building state-of-the-art chip foundries have increased exponentially, which puts pressure on the industry.
-This is where the number of chipmakers were consolidated in recent times.
+- The cost of building state-of-the-art chip foundries has increased exponentially, which puts pressure on the industry.
 Performance boosts are slowing down, making specialized chips increasingly attractive.
 The design decisions that help make chips universal may be sub-optimal for some computing tasks.

 Scope of the Report

-A semiconductor foundry, also called as a fab and fabrication plant, refers to a factory wherein devices like integrated circuits (ICs) are manufactured using photolithography.
-Both Pure-play foundries (foundries that does not offer products of their own) and IDMs (Players that design and produce their own products as well) are considered as a part of the study.
+A semiconductor foundry, also called a fab and fabrication plant, refers to a factory wherein devices like integrated circuits (ICs) are manufactured using photolithography.
+Both pure-play foundries (foundries that do not offer products of their own) and IDMs (players that design and produce their own products as well) are considered as a part of the study.